High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Introduction

-In this paper, we focus on the task of predicting the probability that a firm will fail within the first $t$ years after its initial listing, conditional on its survival for the first $s$ years, where $s < t$.
-This problem presents three significant statistical challenges.
-First, data are often right-censored, meaning that for some firms, we only know that they have survived up to a time $s'$ where $s < s' < t$.
-Second, the high dimensionality of the predictors adds complexity.
+} Second, the high dimensionality of the predictors adds complexity.
 Modern data sets provide a wealth of variables for each listed firm, increasing the analytical burden.
 Third, the mixed-frequency nature of the data compounds the difficulty.
 For each potential predictor, we observe numerous lags, exacerbating the challenge of managing the proliferation of parameters.

 As highlighted in our review of the literature below, in our view, the existing methods for this prediction task do not adequately address all three challenges.
 To bridge this gap, we propose a novel high-dimensional censored MIDAS logistic regression method that addresses these complexities.
 Our approach is based on a high-dimensional logistic regression framework to estimate survival probabilities.
 To address right-censoring, we make use of a tool from the survival analysis literature called outcome-weighted inverse probability of censoring weighting, as described in \citet{blanche2023logistic}.
 The mixed-frequency nature of the data is managed using mixed data sampling (MIDAS), an approach developed and popularized by \citet{ghysels2007midas}.
 This method approximates the coefficients of the lags of each variable using a finite-dimensional series basis, known as the dictionary.
 Finally, to handle the high dimensionality of the predictors, we apply a sparse-group LASSO penalty.
 This penalty not only manages the dimensionality of the regressors but also accounts for the group structure of the predictors, which corresponds to the lags of the original variables, as discussed in \citet{babii2022machine}.